vtex-sites/starter.store/README.md

 # starter.store

-A starter powered by FastStore.
+A starter powered by FastStore 🚀